 Broker Affiliate programs come in all shapes and sizes.
-With the security and trust issues prevalent in the fintech industry as a whole, security and trust become vital questions for potential traders and affiliates alike.
+With the security and trust issues prevalent in the fintech industry, they become vital questions for potential traders and affiliates alike.
 For traders, the problem is, “can I trust this broker with my money?”.
 For you, as an affiliate, the question is, “will I be paid for my referrals to this broker?”.

 For traders, though, the trust and security question is hugely more complicated.
 Your referrals will deal directly with the broker they sign up with.
 If that broker goes under for whatever reason, then trader funds will disappear with it.